 Companies in these carbon-intensive sectors that are either "high risk" or "risky" are excluded from the Fund's investment universe.
+In addition, a minimum of 15% of the portfolio will be companies presenting "considerable opportunities".
+In fact, these companies are the best positioned to contribute to the energy and environmental transition.

-Furthermore, with a view to cash management, the Sub-Fund may invest up to 10% in money market UCIs.
+Furthermore, with a view to cash management, the Sub-Fund may invest up to 10% of its net assets in money market UCIs.
 These UCIs are classified as Article 8 products within the meaning of the SFDR.